VariantSync/Vatras/src/CC.lagda.md

 To prove that our functions terminate and thus prove that our proofs are not self-referential and sound inductions, we extend the definition of the core choice calculus by a size parameter.
 The size parameter is an upper bound for nesting depth of a choice calculus expression.
 In the constructors, j denotes an upper bound for the nesting depth of children.
+(Martin and Eric established a similar bound for termination checking in their TOSEM paper (p.17).)
 ```agda
 Dimension : Set
 Dimension = String